opencog/relex/README.md

 ### TODO - Comparatives

-RelEx is pretty broken when it comes to handling comparative sentences.
+RelEx is buggy when it comes to handling comparative sentences.
 This needs fixing.

 ### TODO - Wordnet Install